epics-docs/epics-docs/build-system/specifications.md

 For `<top>` directory structures created by `makeBaseApp.pl`, an EPICS base perl script, `convertRelease.pl` can perform consistency checks for the external `<top>` definitions in the `RELEASE` file and its includes as part of the `<top>` level build.
-Consistancy checks are controlled by value of `CHECK_RELEASE` which is defined in `<top>/configure/CONFIG_SITE`. `CHECK_RELEASE` can be set to `YES`, `NO` or `WARN`, and if `YES` (the default value), consistency checks
+Consistency checks are controlled by value of `CHECK_RELEASE` which is defined in `<top>/configure/CONFIG_SITE`. `CHECK_RELEASE` can be set to `YES`, `NO` or `WARN`, and if `YES` (the default value), consistency checks